Skip to main content

 When the oven is hot, roast on the top shelf until golden, 25-35 mins.
 Turn halfway through.

-In a medium bowl, combine the tandoori masala mix, turmeric, chilli flakes, a good squeeze of lime juice and the olive oil for the marinade (see pantry for amount).
+In a medium bowl combine the tandoori masala spice mix, turmeric, chilli flake, a good squeeze of lime juice and the oil for the marinade (see pantry for amount).

-Add the chicken to the marinade, season with salt and pepper, then toss until completely coated.
+Add the chicken to the marinade, season with salt and pepper and toss until completely coated.

 Put the flour (see pantry for amount) into another bowl with a good pinch of salt and some pepper and mix together.